Baneeishaque/Scrap_Voter_List/README.md

 ----------

+***Not Completed Yet.
-***Not Completed Yet, Todo : Automation of captcha challenge***
+Todo : Automation of captcha challenge***

 ----------
-**NB : Pipenv based developemnt is encouraged, however requirements.txt is also available. if you prefer Anaconda Distribution - A conda environment file is also available.**
+**NB : Pipenv based developemnt is encouraged, however requirements.txt is also available.
+if you prefer Anaconda Distribution - A conda environment file is also available.**